Cashew Butter Satay Sauce

 Cashew Butter Satay Sauce Ingredients

-2 tsp Fish Sauce.
-I always recommend this brand of fish sauce as I’ve actually been to the factory on Phu Quoc Island in Vietnam and in my opinion it is the best fish sauce in the world.
+• 2 tsp Fish Sauce.
+I always recommend this brand of fish sauce as I’ve actually been to the factory on Phu Quoc Island in Vietnam and in my opinion it is one of the best fish sauces in the world.

 Cashew Butter Satay Sauce Instructions